DanWlker/learning_the_shell/README.md

 Appends rather than write to file when compared to single variants above

+### :>

+The :> command in a Unix-like shell (e.g., bash) is a shell redirection operator used to truncate or create a file, effectively making it empty.
+Here's a breakdown:

+    : is the null command (a built-in shell command that does nothing and always succeeds).

+    > is the redirection operator that sends output to a file.

+So, :> filename:

+    If filename does not exist, it creates an empty file.

+    If filename exists, it truncates (empties) the file content, but the file remains.

 ### --

 To signify the end of command options, after which only positional ("non-option") arguments are accepted.[1](https://stackoverflow.com/a/2427987) [2](https://unix.stackexchange.com/questions/11376/what-does-double-dash-double-hyphen-mean/11382#11382)